radleap/Python_Kata/README.md

-# Codewars Kata Pratice
+# Codewars Kata - Python

 ## Overview and Description

-This directory houses coding practice exercises, for better form, or "Kata".
+This directory houses coding practice exercises, for better python form, or "Kata".